-Professor of Pediatrics and Director of the Robert Wood Johnson AIDS Program at Robert Wood Johnson Medical School (RWJMS) in New Brunswick, one of the largest Pediatric HIV Programs in New Jersey.
+Sunanda Gaur, MD is a Professor of Pediatrics and Director of the Robert Wood Johnson AIDS Program at Robert Wood Johnson Medical School (RWJMS) in New Brunswick, one of the largest Pediatric HIV Programs in New Jersey.
 She also serves as the Chairman of the Advisory Committee of the New Jersey Statewide Family Centered HIV Care Network.
-Dr. Gaur is he founding director of SATHI, and also serves as the Director of both Adult and pediatric Clinical Research centers. at RWJMS.
-Her research interest includes pediatric HIV, CMV, South Asian and Global health
+Dr. Gaur is he founding director of SATHI, and also serves as the Director of both Adult and pediatric Clinical Research centers at RWJMS.
+Her research interest includes pediatric HIV, CMV, South Asian and Global health.

 Pravien Khanna MD, MPH is an Interventional Cardiologist practicing at Robert Wood Johnson Barnabas health in New Brunswick, NJ and St. Peter’s University Hospital in New Brunswick, NJ.
 Dr. Khanna received his medical and public health degrees from Columbia University in New York, NY.
 He completed his post-graduate residency in Internal Medicine & fellowship in Cardiovascular Disease from Yale University School of Medicine in New Haven, CT.
 He then received additional fellowship training in Interventional Cardiology from Weill Cornell Medical Center in New York, NY.
 Dr. Khanna specializes in cardiac and peripheral interventions.
 He has published in areas interventional cardiology, heart failure and nuclear cardiology.
 His current research interest includes the prevention and management of coronary artery disease in South Asians.

-Professor and Director of the Center for Healthy Families and Cultural Diversity at Rutgers- Robert Wood Johnson Medical School, is a board certified Family Physician with a background in medical anthropology.
+Robert Like M.D., M.S., is the Professor and Director of the Center for Healthy Families and Cultural Diversity at Rutgers- Robert Wood Johnson Medical School, is a board certified Family Physician with a background in medical anthropology.
 He is actively involved in funded research and provides training and technical assistance related to the delivery of patient - and family centered, culturally responsive care to diverse populations by clinicians, health care organizations, and academic medical centers.
-Visit site

-Associate Professor of Medicine and Executive Vice Chair in the Department of Medicine at Rutgers-RWJMS.
+Ranita Sharma, MD, is Associate Professor of Medicine and Executive Vice Chair in the Department of Medicine at Rutgers-RWJMS.
 She is also the Chief of the Division of Education and Director of the Medicine Residency Program.
 She serves on the NJ ACP Governor's Council and served as Governor for Northern NJ.
 She received her training in internal medicine at RWJMS and served as the program's chief resident at Princeton.
 She practices hospital medicine at RWJUH.
-Ranita is the recipient of numerous teaching awards and was inducted into the Gold Humanism and Alpha Omega Alpha Honor Societies in 2005.
+Ranita is the recipient of numerous teaching awards and was inducted into the Gold Humanism and Alpha Omega Alpha Honor Societies in 2005